-Netherlands Culture and Traditions
+the Netherlands – Culture and Traditions

 Children can put their shoe near the fireplace, and might find some candy or a little present in the morning.
 Then on December 5th, Sinterklaas’ birthday, children get presents.
 The next day, he leaves for Spain.
 This event is linked to the story of the bishop of Myra.

-The Queen’s Day Market
+The King’s Day Market

 April 27th is Koningsdag (King’s Day) and is the birthday of King Willem Alexander.
 This day is a public holiday.
-Traditionally citizens sell goods on the street on KIng’s Day which is why the streets turn into a giant flea markets.
+Traditionally citizens sell goods on the street on King’s Day which is why the streets turn into a giant flea markets.

 Eating oliebollen – deep-fried donuts – on New Year’s Eve

 A traditional dish served in The Netherlands as well as in Belgium.
-In the English language they are known as “Dutch Doughnuts” or “Dutchies”.
+In the English language they are known as Dutch Doughnuts or Dutchies.
 The Oliebollen are usually served with powder sugar.